 Marcus, the oldest of the group, is quiet and enigmatic.
 Having lived with a mother that forced him to sell drugs, he had to grow up quickly, which makes him appear more mature but also jaded and bitter.
 He struggles with aggressive outbursts and he is terrified to leave the home after his 18th birthday not wanting to return to the violent environment he came from.
 Marcus is also a talented rap artist who uses his anger and frustration to create songs that leave even Mason speechless.

 Short Term 12 focuses significantly on Grace’s and the other characters’ internal conflicts and goals and therefore doesn’t offer a traditional storyline but instead uses the question of whether Grace wants to keep the baby as a ticking time bomb.

 Grace’s external goal is, as she explains to new staff member Nate, to provide a safe environment for the children in her care.
 She feels very strongly about her role so much so that when her supervisor decides to ignore Jayden’s cry for help she takes matters into her own hands and is willing to use physical force against Jayden’s abusive father.

 It becomes clear that her strong focus on her work derives from an internal struggle caused by her own difficult childhood.
-In a conversation with Jayden she nonchalantly opens up about her history with self-harm and her mother’s constantly changing lovers.
-Her past also affects her relationship with Mason and makes her unable to fully open up to him, an issues she is trying to tackle especially after she decides to keep the baby.
-This journey isn’t easy for her but after a final confrontation with Mason she decides to seek professional help to be able to have a stable family of her own.
+In a conversation with Jayden, she nonchalantly opens up about her history of self-harm and her mother’s constantly changing lovers.
+Her past also affects her relationship with Mason and makes her unable to fully open up to him, an issue she is trying to tackle especially after she decides to keep the baby.
+This journey isn’t easy for her but after a final confrontation with Mason, she decides to seek professional help to be able to have a stable family of her own.

 Needless to say Short Term 12 is a rollercoaster of emotions but the transition between scenes is remarkably well crafted by going swiftly from crisis to happy-ever-after-moment and back again.